ibnfirnas/erlang-x_plane_data/README.md

 #### Named

 Here we identify what each of the numbered groups mean in a given X-Plane version.
-Right now only X-Plane 10 is supported and I only identified 3 groups so far:
+Right now only X-Plane 10 (packet index 64) is supported and I only identified 3 groups so far:

 | packet index | group index | group name           |
 |--------------|-------------|----------------------|